Oxygen Sensor Heating

 Oxygen sensor heating is deactivated when the following conditions are met:

-The value of parameter PR 138 "AIR FLUID-MIXTURE CORRECTION VALUE" read on the diagnostic tool is an average value entered by the ECU depending on the air-fuel mixture information transmitted by the oxygen sensor installed before the catalytic converter (the oxygen sensor analyzes the oxygen content in the exhaust gases).
+The value of parameter PR 138 "FUEL MIXTURE COMPOSITION CORRECTION VALUE" read on the diagnostic tool represents an average value entered by the ECU depending on the information about the fuel mixture composition transmitted by the oxygen sensor installed upstream of the catalytic converter (the oxygen sensor analyzes the oxygen content in the exhaust gases).

-• – a value below 50% requests a leaner mixture;
+- – a value below 50% indicates a request for a leaner mixture;

-• – a value above 50% requests a richer mixture.
+- – a value above 50% indicates a request for a richer mixture.

 1. Closed-loop control phase.

-Fuel mixture regulation begins some time after the engine is started, if the coolant temperature is above 10°C (vehicles with a manual transmission) and 25°C (vehicles with an automatic transmission).
+Fuel mixture composition control begins some time after the engine is started, if the coolant temperature is above 10°C (vehicles with a manual transmission) and 25°C (vehicles with an automatic transmission).

 2. Open-loop control phase.

-When regulating the fuel mixture, the ECU does not take into account the sensor signal voltage in the following cases:
+When regulating the fuel mixture composition, the ECU does not take into account the sensor signal voltage value in the following cases:

-• – under significant loads and high crankshaft speed;
+- – under significant loads and high crankshaft rotational speed;

-• – when decelerating, if there is information that the accelerator pedal has been released;
+- – during deceleration, if there is information that the accelerator pedal has been released;